Cryptographic Policies

 What are the main types of cryptographic policies?

-The main types include encryption policies, key management policies, authentication policies, and compliance-focused policies.
+Key types include encryption standards, key management policies, access control guidelines, and compliance requirements.

 What are the challenges in implementing cryptographic policies?